My Dinner

 A classic German chicken soup that will leave you feeling so good, so warm, so cozy.
 Perfect for sick days and cold nights!!!
 It is a treat the whole family will enjoy.

-Let me fill you into my secret cure when we are feeling a bit under the weather.
+Let me fill you in on my secret cure when we are feeling a bit under the weather.
 My Oma's German chicken noodle soup will make you feel better in no time.

 German Chickensoup (Hühnersuppe)